jonnybateman/Spring-Boot-Rest-API-Demo/README.md

   - create a new student
   - create a new instructor

-To create a user just press the `Register User` button in the sign-in page.
+To create a user just press the `Register User` button in the web application sign-in page.
 It just requires a username and password, no personal details are required or stored.
 By default the user will be created with the `Student` role.
 The `Instructor` role can also be assigned to the user by checking the applicable check box.
-The `Admin` role is for database administrators only.
+The `Admin` role is reserved for database administrators only.

 The web service/application is deployed on an Apache Tomcat server with an Apache server acting as a reverse proxy to it.